 The loss of a loved one is among the most traumatic things that a person can endure.
 That loss is especially difficult to accept when it happens suddenly, and is due to the fault of another.
 When a death is caused by the negligence of another, it is considered wrongful death and can be pursed with a legal claim.
 In New Jersey, the law regarding wrongful death litigation can be overwhelming.
 Potential claims can vary based on whether the deceased was a minor or an adult and who survived them.
 In such a difficult time, it is crucial to retain an experienced attorney to make sure that the rights of your loved one are honored.

 If you have lost a loved one due to someone else’s carelessness, you might wonder if you have any legal recourse.
-Fortunately, New Jersey law, like the law in many states, allows certain close relatives to recover damages brought on by the decedent’s death through a Wrongful Death lawsuit.
+Fortunately, New Jersey law, like the law in many states, allows certain close relatives to recover damages brought on by the decedent’s death through a wrongful death lawsuit.

 About Wrongful Death

 Wrongful death is a civil lawsuit that has the purpose of compensating the decedent’s dependents for the financial harm brought on by the death.
-Although the wrongdoer may also face criminal charges for the death, the outcome of such charges is considered seperately, and does not have any effect on the right of recovery in a wrongful death lawsuit.
+Although the wrongdoer may also face criminal charges for the death, the outcome of such charges is considered separately and does not have any effect on the right of recovery in a wrongful death lawsuit.

-Wrongful death can arise out of just about any situation where a person’s negligence or carelessness led to someone’s death-from Car Accidents to medical malpractice.
+Wrongful death can arise out of just about any situation where a person’s negligence or carelessness led to someone’s death-from Car Accidents to Medical Malpractice.
 In a recent example, a motorist, who was running from the police, struck another vehicle in North Brunswick, killing a 22-year-old father-to-be.
-Although the motorist is also facing criminal charges, a wrongful death lawsuit may also be concurrently filed to compensate the decedent’s spouse.
+Although the motorist is also facing Criminal Charges, a wrongful death lawsuit may also be concurrently filed to compensate the decedent’s spouse.

 Who Has the Right to File?